DRACULA – probably somebody you wouldn’t want to spend Halloween with.

 It’s party time!

 As we entered the party tent, Conner and Tommy’s eyes lit up like a beacon.
 Unlike Cluj-Napoca, there was more than enough women here.
-Admittedly not all of them spoke English, but that didn’t stop Conner getting a blowjob off some French bird in the first hour.
+Admittedly not all of them spoke English, but that didn’t stop Conner getting noshed off by some French bird in the first hour.

 Meanwhile, Tommy was quick to get the first, second and THIRD round of shots in, whilst we danced alongside drunk Draculas, Mummies, Jokers, Teletubbies, Clowns, Strippers and even Dwarves!